microsoft/AirSim/docs/simple_flight.md

 # simple_flight

- If you don't know what flight controller does that see [What is Flight Controller?](flight_controller.md).
+ If you don't know what flight controller does than see [What is Flight Controller?](flight_controller.md).

  AirSim has built-in flight controller called simple_flight and it is used by default.
 You don't need to do anything to use or configure it.
 AirSim also supports [PX4](px4_setup.md) as another flight controller for advanced users.
 In future, we also plan to support [ROSFlight](https://rosflight.org/) and [Hackflight](https://github.com/simondlevy/hackflight).

 ## Advantages